Skip to main content

 Insight #1: Couples aren’t saving for their weddings

 You’d think couples are saving for such a big (and potentially expensive) life event, but the fact of the matter is, they aren’t.
-87% of couples kick off planning their wedding with no specific savings for it.
+Our surveys show that 87% of couples kick off planning their wedding with no specific savings for it.
 Pair that with the fact that couples are juggling more than one financial goal at the same time (saving for a honeymoon, house or retirement, paying off student loans, etc.) and you can start to understand why couples have a lot of questions about why your services cost what they do.

 Insight #2: Couples don’t know what things cost when they set their budget